igorskyflyer/commoji/README.md

 <br>

 > [!NOTE]
 > Verbs should be written in lowercase.
+Use the imperative, present tense.

 <br>